American Indian & Indigenous Studies

 The American Indian and Indigenous Studies concentration provides a meaningful grounding in the histories, cultures, and contemporary experiences of peoples indigenous to North America, as well as their encounters with settler states.
 The curriculum increasingly provides opportunities for students to gain a hemispheric perspective that includes the histories, cultures, and contemporary experiences of the Indigenous peoples of the Americas.

 You may look through a list of undergraduate courses for this major.
-You may also look through the course offerings by year and complete course listings.
-Contact the Director of Undergraduate Studies with any questions.
+If you have any questions, please contact the Director of Undergraduate Studies.